Optimization and Identification of Lattice Quantizers: Implementation

 The \emph{reduction} function $\red(\bB)$ returns another generator matrix for the lattice generated by $\bB$, in which the rows (basis vectors) are shorter and more orthogonal to each other than in $\bB$.
 If no improved generator matrix is found, $\bB$ is returned unchanged.
 A fast and popular algorithm for the purpose is the \emph{Lenstra--Lenstra--Lov\'asz algorithm} \cite[Fig.~1]{lenstra82}, which we apply in this work.
 In the context of \eqref{e:equiv}, reduction corresponds to finding a suitable $\bU$.

 The \emph{orthogonal transformation} function $\orth(\bB)$ rotates and reflects an arbitrary generator matrix into a square, lower-triangular form with positive diagonal elements.
 This corresponds to finding a new coordinate system for the lattice, in which the first $i$ unit vectors span the subspace of the first $i$ basis vectors, for $i=1,\ldots,n$.
-We implement this function by Cholesky-decomposing \cite[Sec.~4.2]{golub13} the Gram matrix $\bA=\bB \bB^\T$.
-In the context of \eqref{e:equiv}, orthogonal transformation corresponds to right-multiplying the generator matrix by a semiorthogonal matrix $\bR$.
+We implement this function by Cholesky-decomposing \cite[Sec.~14.5]{harville97} the Gram matrix $\bA=\bB \bB^\T$.
+In the context of \eqref{e:equiv}, orthogonal transformation corresponds to right-multiplying the generator matrix by a matrix $\bR$ with orthonormal rows.

 After Step 13, we apply a sanity check that $[\bB]_{i,i}$ is still positive (not shown in Algorithm \ref{a:training}).
 If any diagonal element is zero or negative, then the algorithm is aborted and the construction has failed, which suggests that the parameters $\mu_0$, $\tr$, or both may have been set too large.
-We encountered this problem during algorithm development, but do not have it if the parameters are chosen as in Tab.~\ref{t:parameters}.
+We encountered this problem during algorithm development, but never when the parameters were chosen as in Tab.~\ref{t:parameters}.

 Steps 15--19 can be omitted under some conditions (e.g., small dimensions $n$ and small initial step sizes $\mu_0$), but we do not recommend it.
 The usefulness of reduction is discussed in Sec.~\ref{s:update}.